danielfarag/iti-gke-gitops/README.md

-# Terraform Infrastructure and Application Deployment
+# Automated Infrastructure and Application Deployment on GCP using Terraform and CI/CD [ Github Actions / ArgoCD ]

 This repository contains Terraform configurations for deploying a Google Kubernetes Engine (GKE) cluster, its supporting infrastructure (VPC, Cloud SQL, Artifact Registry), and essential applications (ArgoCD, ArgoCD Image Updater) using Helm.
 It also configures ArgoCD Applications for backend and frontend services.